firefly2442/ArmaConnect/README.md

 The Android application uses two third-party libraries.
 [TileView](https://github.com/moagrius/TileView) is released under the MIT license.
 It in turn uses [DiskLruCache](https://github.com/JakeWharton/DiskLruCache) which is released under the Apache version 2 license.

+Some images are part of the [Tango Icon Library](http://tango.freedesktop.org/Tango_Icon_Library) which is released under Public Domain.

 ### Thanks To

 * [AlphaSquad](http://alphasquad.net) for help and testing.